wasd96040501/coze-go/README.md

 #### Stream Chat

-Use cozeCli.Chats.Stream() to create a streaming chat session:
+Use cozeCli.Chat.Stream() to create a streaming chat session:

 ```go
 func main() {